zanysoft/laravel-widgets/README.md

 }
 ```

-> Side note: If you need to do smth with the routes package uses to load async widgets (e.g. you run app in a subfolder http://site.com/app/) you need to copy ZanySoft\Widgets\ServiceProvider to your app, modify it according to your needs and register it in Laravel instead of the former one.
+> Side note: If you need to do something with the routes package used to load async widgets (e.g. you run app in a subfolder http://site.com/app/) you need to copy ZanySoft\Widgets\ServiceProvider to your app, modify it according to your needs and register it in Laravel instead of the former one.

 ## Reloadable widgets

 You can go even further and automatically reload widget every N seconds.

-Just set the `$reloadTimeout` property of the widget class and you are done.
+Just set the `$reloadTimeout` property of the widget class and it is done.

 ```php
 class RecentNews extends AbstractWidget